 Now let's add some spider gel to make these nails pop.

 I love spider gel.
 It is so much easier to get those super straight lines (compared to using a striper brush).
 One thing I will say is that it can get messy.
-I recommend using a practice finger until you get the hang of it.

 Dip a toothpick into the spider gel.
 The deeper you dip, the thicker the line will be.
 Pull the toothpick out of the spider gel so a long strand of gel is visible.
 Lay the strand over the nail from cuticle to edge for a vertical line.
 There will be excess gel hanging off of the tip so just twirl the toothpick until the gel breaks off.
 For the thumb nail, I just laid the spider gel in a zigzag motion.

+So easy!
 Gorgeous nails in your own home for way less than a salon.
 I love these nail flakies and highly recommend them.
 They are inexpensive, easy to use and the colours are stunning.
 Which nail is your favourite?
 Comment below!